 Validating Data Transformation Using the MapForce Debugger

-We can use the MapForce debugger to trace the steps of the user function to make sure it gives the desired result.
+We can use the MapForce data transformation debugger to trace the steps of the user function to make sure it gives the desired result.
 First, we’ll set a debugging breakpoint by right-clicking the timezone input:

 This command subdivides a step and will typically stop twice for each connection: once when its source produces a value and once when its target consumes it.
-Repeatedly clicking Minimal Step continues executing the mapping and allows us to see exactly what happens as the calc-local-time function processes:
+Repeatedly clicking Minimal Step continues executing the transformation and allows us to see exactly what happens as the calc-local-time function processes:

 As we continue stepping through execution, values at each connection are added to the window.